tikenn/kinome_toolbox/README.md

 This will download all the local repositories that are needed for a working server and for the server side parsing.
 Unfortunately these are not currently seperable.

+In summary the steps are:

+1) Download NodeJS/NPM (The programming language)
+2) Download and start Mongo (The database)
+3) Download Forever/pm2 (Programs designed to keep a server running continuously)
+4) Git clone this repository (Above)
+5) Navigate to the directory you just created where server.js sits.
+6) ```npm install``` to install all the required packages
+7) forever start server.js

+From there you can see the [below](#Server-Side-File-Parsing) on how to add files to your own database.
+The toolbox will be running at localhost:8000.
+You can utilize your server settings to port this to outside traffic.

+Just be sure to occasionally do a ```git pull``` to add any updates to the toolbox, and if you make any improvements or add any features please submit them as a pull request.

 ## Server Side File Parsing